 Members who are qualified to administer opioid overdose medication, such as naloxone, should handle, store and administer the medication consistent with their training.
 Members should check the medication and associated administration equipment at the beginning of their shift to ensure they are serviceable and not expired.
-Any expired medication or unserviceable administration equipment should be removed from service and given to the Personnel and Training Sergeant.
+Any expired medication or unserviceable administration equipment should be removed from service and given to the watch commander or on duty supervisor for forwarding to the Personnel and Training Sergeant.